 Their customer service was excellent!
 When we met our driver at arrival hall, the representative gave me a call, take care of us.
 She also checked my flight status because there was a typhoon coming.
 That was really great.
 I did not expect.

-This is hotline: + 84 979 58 77 44 or email@example.com about 7 years agoAnswered by jennifer ong via Travellr.com
+This is hotline: + 84 979 58 77 44 or email@example.com over 7 years agoAnswered by jennifer ong via Travellr.com